thi-ng/umbrella/packages/grid-iterators/README.md

-Also see the filtered version [`diagonalEnds2d()`](https://github.com/thi-ng/umbrella/tree/develop/packages/grid-iterators/src/diagonal-ends.ts), which only includes end points of the diagonals.
+Also see the filtered version [`diagonalEnds2d()`](https://github.com/thi-ng/umbrella/tree/develop/packages/grid-iterators/src/diagonal-ends.ts), which only includes the end points of the diagonals.

 ### Hilbert curve